ray-project/ray/doc/source/dependency-management.rst

 - ``S3``: ``S3`` refers to URIs starting with ``s3://`` that point to compressed packages stored in `AWS S3 <https://aws.amazon.com/s3/>`_.
   To use packages via ``S3`` URIs, you must have the ``smart_open`` and ``boto3`` libraries (you can install them using ``pip install smart_open`` and ``pip install boto3``).
-  Ray does not explictly pass in any credentials to ``boto3`` for authentication.
+  Ray does not explicitly pass in any credentials to ``boto3`` for authentication.
   ``boto3`` will use your environment variables, shared credentials file, and/or AWS config file to authenticate access.
   See the `AWS boto3 documentation <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html>`_ to learn how to configure these.